Login

 • See the impressive Achaemenid rock reliefs at Bisotun, which depict the king Darius the Great and his army.

-• Visiting the brilliant turquoise-brick dome sitting on the Soltaniyeh and the mysterious Takht-e Soleyman a world Heritage site.
+• Visit the brilliant turquoise-brick dome sitting on the Soltaniyeh and the mysterious Takht-e Soleyman a world Heritage site.

 • Learn about the history of the ancient Persian civilization by visiting the National Museum of Iran and the National Museum of Western Iran.